Bounding the Error of Value Functions in Sobolev Norm Yields Bounds on Suboptimality of Controller Performance: Introduction

-For discrete time OCPs over infinite time horizons it has been shown in Proposition 6.1 from~\cite{bertsekas1995neuro} (and also presented in~\cite{singh1994upper}) that if a function $J$, is $\eps$-close to the true VF under the uniform norm (equivalent to the $L^\infty$ norm whenever the VF is continuous and state constraint is an open set) then the sub-optimality of the controller synthesized using $J$ is bounded by ${2 \alpha \eps}/{(1-\alpha)}$, where $\alpha>0$ is the discount factor of the OCP.
+For discrete time OCPs over infinite time horizons it has been shown in Proposition 6.1 from~\cite{bertsekas1995neuro} (and also presented in~\cite{singh1994upper}) that if a function $J$, is $\eps$-close to the true VF under the uniform norm, then the sub-optimality of the controller synthesized using $J$ is bounded by ${2 \alpha \eps}/{(1-\alpha)}$, where $\alpha>0$ is the discount factor of the OCP.
 In this paper we seek to derive an analogous result for the optimality gap of controllers synthesized using approximate VFs for continuous time OCPs over finite time horizons.
-The main result of the paper, given in Theorem~\ref{thm: performance bounds}, shows that controller performance is bounded by $C\eps$ where $\eps>0$ is the VF approximation error under the $W^{1. \infty}$ norm and $C>0$ is a known constant depending on the problem data.
+The main result of the paper, given in Theorem~\ref{thm: performance bounds}, shows that controller performance is bounded by $C\eps$ where $\eps>0$ is the VF approximation error in the $W^{1, \infty}$ norm and $C>0$ is a known constant depending on the problem data.